Barbara Rhoades

-Barbara Rhoades is an American actress, known primarily for her comedy and mystery roles, especially as lady bandit Penelope ("Bad Penny") Cushings in The Shakiest Gun in the West (1968) with Don Knotts.
+Barbara Rhoades (born March 23, 1947) is an American actress, known primarily for her comedy and mystery roles, especially as lady bandit Penelope ("Bad Penny") Cushings in The Shakiest Gun in the West (1968) with Don Knotts.

 She had a recurring role on Soap as Maggie Chandler, Jodie Dallas's future wife.

 Early years

-Born and raised in Poughkeepsie, New York, Rhoades is the daughter of Sherry Rhoades.

-She attended Our Lady of Lourdes High School.
+Born March 23, 1947, in Poughkeepsie, New York, Rhoades attended Our Lady of Lourdes High School.

 She began taking dancing lessons when she was 7 years old.